Rhiannon Pilkington

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Dr Rhiannon Pilkington is a postdoctoral fellow in the School of Public Health, University of Adelaide, South Australia, as a part of the BetterStart Child Health and Development research group led by Professor John Lynch.
+Rhiannon is an Associate Professor in the School of Public Health, University of Adelaide, co-Director of the BetterStart group and the BEBOLD platform, and University of Adelaide Thriving Families co-lead, alongside Professor John Lynch.
 She is an epidemiologist with expertise in translational research, data analytics, and linked administrative data.
-Her research focusses on improving the evidence that informs how we can ensure every child, young person and family receives the support they need.
-Dr Pilkington works with government and non-government organisations in SA, Victoria, and NSW, using their data to bring a public health perspective to service design and delivery to achieve better outcomes for populations experiencing different forms of disadvantage.
+Her research focusses on informing how we can ensure every child, young person and family in disadvantaged circumstances receives the support they need.
+Research focus areas span early childhood education and care, child protection and child maltreatment, youth justice, and the use of quasi-experimental methods to investigate the longer-term impact of policies and programs on health, development and wellbeing outcomes.
+Rhiannon works with government and non-government organisations across Australia, using their data to bring a public health perspective to service design and delivery.

 BetterStart Child Health and Development Research Group Student Projects